What is Google AI Mode? How to earn a spot in the AI answer

 Google AI Mode vs AI Overviews

-AI Overviews appear inside standard Google results when Google decides they help.
-AI Mode is a separate, opt-in experience designed for deeper, multi-turn exploration.
-AI Overviews are usually more “one-and-done,” while AI Mode is built for follow-ups, comparisons, and planning.
+AI Overviews show up inside standard Google results when Google thinks they help.
+AI Mode is a separate, opt-in experience for deeper, multi-turn exploration.
+AI Overviews tend to be one-and-done.
+AI Mode is built for follow-ups, comparisons, and planning.

 Google AI Mode vs ChatGPT and Perplexity

-Stand-alone tools like ChatGPT and Perplexity can feel more conversational, but they do not sit inside Google’s ranking ecosystem in the same way.
-AI Mode is tightly integrated with Google’s systems and can reflect Google’s preferences in sourcing, trust signals, and link presentation.
-That is why the same query can produce different “winners” across systems.
+Standalone tools like ChatGPT and Perplexity can feel more conversational, but they don't sit inside Google's ranking ecosystem the same way.
+AI Mode is wired tightly into Google's systems, so it can mirror Google's preferences in sourcing, trust signals, and link presentation.
+That's why the same query can crown different winners across systems.

 What makes AI Mode uniquely “search-native”